About the Institute:

 1. Each applicant must fill out an online application and include a high-resolution headshot.

 2. Each applicant must have an online letter of support completed by their senior student affairs officer.
 This step is to assure that the new professional's participation in the Institute is fully endorsed by their current administration.

-4. Once selected, submit payment by May 9, 2022.
+4. Once selected, submit payment by TBD.
 Fees will apply for late payments.
+(Tentative)

 Note: All participants are expected to stay through the remainder of the Institute.

 The cost of NPI registration is TBD for SACSA and NASPA Region III members.

 Participants must report their travel arrangements to the NPI Program Coordinator.
 Specific instructions on how to report travel arrangements will be provided.

 New Student Affairs professionals who have not been trained through a student affairs graduate preparation program may consider a pre-institute experience that will provide context for the profession.
 Subject matter will include (student affairs history, seminal student development literature, and tips for navigating the field.)
 Participants will be charged a fee to cover the cost of lunch and materials.
 You must arrive to campus early to participate.
 If this affects your travel plans and requires you to arrive a day early, you will incur an additional fee for lodging for that one extra night.